-The Wonder of Trees Poster Contest is open to any current student in the Purcellville area, including students at all schools that feed into Woodgrove High School and Loudoun Valley High School (Banneker Elementary, Emerick Elementary, Hamilton Elementary, Hillsboro Charter Academy, Kenneth W. Culbert Elementary, Lovettsville Elementary, Middleburg Charter School, Mountain View Elementary, Round Hill Elementary, Waterford Elementary, Blue Ridge Middle, Harmony Middle, Woodgrove High School, Loudoun Valley High School) as well as homeschooled children.
-There will be a total of nine winners—three winners each from elementary, middle, and high school levels.
-Winning submissions will be featured in Town Hall in for the month of April 2020 for Arbor Day.
-The deadline for submissions is 5 p.m.
+The Wonder of Trees Poster Contest was open to any current student in the Purcellville area, including students at all schools that feed into Woodgrove High School and Loudoun Valley High School (Banneker Elementary, Emerick Elementary, Hamilton Elementary, Hillsboro Charter Academy, Kenneth W. Culbert Elementary, Lovettsville Elementary, Middleburg Charter School, Mountain View Elementary, Round Hill Elementary, Waterford Elementary, Blue Ridge Middle, Harmony Middle, Woodgrove High School, Loudoun Valley High School) as well as homeschooled children.
+The deadline for submissions was 5 p.m.
 EST on Friday, January 31, 2020.
-Download the rules and application today!

 See a video of all submissions, which was published on the Purcellville Parks and Recreation Facebook page on Arbor Day, 2020.